jrushlow/dblib/README.md

 ### Documentation

-API Documentation is soon to come.
+API & usage documentation is soon to come.

 ### Authors